McTavishLab/physcraper/How_to_start.md

+## Short introduction into what the tool actually does

+PhyScraper is a command-line tool written in python to automatically update phylogenies.
+As input it needs a phylogeny, the corresponding alignment and the information about the tip names and the corresponding species names.
+This can either be a file provided by the user or if you have uploaded your tree to Open Tree of Life the corresponding study ID.
+PhyScraper will take every input sequence and blasts it against the ncbi GenBank database.
+Sequences that are similar to the input sequence will be added to the alignment, if they are a different species concept and/or they are longer than existing sequences or differ in at least one point mutation.
+Then it will place the newly found sequences onto the tree, which is then used as a starting tree for a full RAxML run.
+In the next round, every newly added sequence will be blasted and this continues until no new sequence were found.
+After a certain time threshold (currently 14 days), the existing sequences will be blasted again to check if new sequences can be found.
+After the single-gene datasets are updated, the data can be concatenated.
+Either, the user specifies which sequences are combined or the tool decides randomly which sequences to combine if there are more than a single sequence for a taxon in one of the alignments.

 ## Short tutorial:

 ### Before you can start
 1. install the dependencies:
      * [PaPaRa](http://sco.h-its.org/exelixis/web/software/papara/index.html) - alignment tool
      * [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html) - tree estimation program
-     * [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) - it's only needed if you want to run a filtering run or if you decide for another general BLAST method (see step 5).
+     * [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) - it's needed if you want to use the filtering approach and is recommended for the standard run as well.

-2. make sure they are accessible from everywhere, thus add them to your PATH using the command line:
+2. make sure the programms are accessible from everywhere, thus add them to your PATH using the command line:
      * UNIX: `export PATH=$PATH:/path/to/my/program`
      * Windows: `set PATH=%PATH%;C:\path\to\my\program`
      * MAC: `export PATH=$PATH:~/path/to/program`